material-components/material-components-android/docs/components/DockedToolbar.md

   </com.google.android.material.dockedtoolbar.DockedToolbarLayout>
 ```

-#### Talkback
+#### TalkBack

 Docked toolbars can optionally use the `CoordinatorLayout.Behavior`
 `HideViewOnScrollBehavior` to hide the docked toolbar on scroll.
 This behavior
-is disabled when Talkback is enabled disabled due to screen readers not being
+is disabled when TalkBack is enabled disabled due to screen readers not being
 able to see it if the docked toolbar is hidden when scrolled.

-If using a docked toolbar in a layout that obscures any content when
+If using a docked toolbar in a layout that obscures any content when hide on
-hide on scroll is disabled, make sure to add the appropriate padding to the
+scroll is disabled, make sure to add the appropriate padding to the content.
+For
-content.
-For example, if the docked toolbar is on the bottom and it is
+example, if the docked toolbar is on the bottom and it is obscuring the content,
-obscuring the content, bottom padding should be added to the content.
+bottom padding should be added to the content.

 See below for an example: